Harry S. Truman: Vice presidency (1945)

 Truman's brief vice-presidency was relatively uneventful.
 Truman mostly presided over the Senate and attended parties and receptions.
-He kept the same offices from his Senate years, mostly only using the Vice President's official office in the Capital to greet visitors.
+He kept the same offices from his Senate years, mostly using the Vice President's official office in the Capitol only to greet visitors.
 Truman was the first vice president to have a Secret Service agent assigned to him.
 Truman envisioned the office as a liaison between the Senate and the president.
 On April 10, 1945, Truman cast his only tie-breaking vote as president of the Senate, against a Robert A. Taft amendment that would have blocked the postwar delivery of Lend-Lease Act items contracted for during the war.
 Roosevelt rarely contacted him, even to inform him of major decisions; the president and vice president met alone together only twice during their time in office.

 In one of his first acts as vice president, Truman created some controversy when he attended the disgraced Pendergast's funeral.
 He brushed aside the criticism, saying simply, "He was always my friend and I have always been his."
 He had rarely discussed world affairs or domestic politics with Roosevelt; he was uninformed about major initiatives relating to the war and the top-secret Manhattan Project, which was about to test the world's first atomic bomb.
 In an event that generated negative publicity for Truman, he was photographed with actress Lauren Bacall sitting atop the piano at the National Press Club as he played for soldiers.